A continuum model of multi-phase reactive transport in igneous systems: Constitutive relations

 \subsection{Fluxes}

 In our framework, fluxes describe phase-internal transport of partial volume, mass, momentum, entropy, and energy.
-Entropy and mass fluxes act to equilibrate thermal and chemical gradients in each phase.
-We interpret the momentum flux as the viscous stress tensor, and the volume flux as the combination of advection on the mean phase velocity and mechanical diffusion due to local-scale velocity fluctuations.
+Entropy and component fluxes act to equilibrate thermal and chemical gradients within each phase.
+The momentum flux takes the role of the deviatoric stress tensor, and the volume flux that of the advective-diffusive transport of partial phase volume.